Hydrospheredata/hydro-serving/README.md

 ### Contributing

-We'd be glad to recieve any help from the community!
+We'd be glad to receive any help from the community!

 Check out our issues for anything labeled with `help-wanted`, they will be the perfect starting point!
 If you don't see any, just let us know, we would be happy to hear from you.